Find our data tables here and download the press release here.

 Methodology:

-Results are based on an online study conducted from April 16 to April 18, 2021, among 845 adult social media users in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error—which measures sample variability—is plus or minus 3.4 percentage points, 19 times out of 20.
+Results are based on an online study conducted from November 20 to November 22, 2021, among a representative sample of 1,000 adults in Canada.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error—which measures sample variability—is +/- 3.1 percentage points, 19 times out of 20..

 Find our data tables here and download the press release here.